Windows 10, Apps + News you can use

-MobileMerit, the creators of Wave Launcher, were kind enough to send me a copy of Wave Launcher, so I thought I'd review it.
+MobileMerit, the creator of Wave Launcher, was kind enough to send me a copy of Wave Launcher, so I thought I'd review it.

 So what is Wave Launcher?
 Did I like it?
 And on a more personal note, would I use it?

 Having been a huge fan and enthusiast of Windows Mobile and Android - I'm no stranger to swapping out launchers, trying home screen replacers, and using different types of user interfaces.

 Wave Launcher is different though because it is a launcher, yet it works with any or all of the above launchers installed and stays out of the way until you need it.

 As the name suggests and as you can see above, the launcher is in the style of a wave (of which you can make any color) which follows your finger until you release to open the highlighted app, folder or widget you desire.
 It's all very smooth and easy to use.

 How powerful is it?
 Well here is a quote from the official documentation: